SestoAle/DeepCrawl/README.md

 CAMBIARE (tabellina requisiti)

 ## Usage and examples
-There are more methods to train one agent with the model described in features CAMBIARE (hyperlink a feature):
+There are more methods to train one agent with the model described in [proposed model](#proposed-model) section:
 * for Linux system, the repository provides a built environment which can be used to start the training without Unity Editor:
 ```bash